barsoom/devbook/styleguide/javascript/README.md

 Try to avoid using too many experimental features.

-Stage 3 is fine and stage 2 can be ok.
+Stage 3 is fine and stage 2 can be OK.

 Just don't go crazy with everything shiny and new that is likely to change, or maybe not even get into the standard.